yeufui/vermeg-nityo-apac-palmyra/README.md

 1400 - 1600 | Q & A, Exercises

 ### Agenda: Day 4
-Applying security to your application, and adding reporting capabilities to your application.
+Applying security to your application, and adding reporting, scheduler, SLA, IODriver, Output device capabilities to your application.
 Time Slot   | Activity
 ------------|---------
 0945 - 1000 | Recap